What is ethane?

 How would the process work?

-The proposed facility would first “crack,” or break apart, ethane’s large molecules and re-arrange the carbon and hydrogen atoms to create ethylene.
+Once built, the proposed facility wouldill first “crack,” or break apart, ethane’s large molecules and re-arrange the carbon and hydrogen atoms to create ethylene.
 This is accomplished by heating the ethane to very high temperatures, greater than 1500°F (800°C), in one of the cracker’s seven furnaces.
 Natural gas and “tail gas” (a hydrogen and natural gas combination from the furnace that is recycled) fuel the process.

-The ethylene would be further processed to create different types of polyethylene.
-Polyethylene pellets then would be shipped to manufacturers to make many of the plastic products we use every day.
+The ethylene willould be further processed to create different types of polyethylene.
+Polyethylene pellets then wouldill be shipped to manufacturers via railcar and truck to make many of the plastic products we use every day.